 Container gardening allows everyone to grow their own food, regardless of their space and resources.
 It’s convenient because containers are compact and can easily be moved as seasons and needs change.
-They also allow you to have more control over pests, diseases, and weeds that plague traditional gardens.
+They also allow you to have more control over pests, diseases, and weeds that plague the traditional homestead garden.

 However, keeping container plants properly watered presents a unique challenge to many gardeners.

 Unlike plants grown in the ground, plants grown in containers have a restricted root system.
 They are not able to extend deep into the earth to look for moisture like they usually would during dry periods.

 Containers will also dry out more quickly than ground soil.
 Potting soil is typically lighter and less compact than garden soil, so the moisture evaporates more quickly.

 We can’t leave our plants sitting in water either.
 Overly wet soil causes roots to rot and invites pests and diseases.